orbcode/orbuculum/README.md

      routine above with the ITM Channel set to 0 then the TPIU will be bypassed.

  `-I [Interval]`: Set integration and display interval in milliseconds (defaults to 1000 mS)

+ `-j`: Output in JSON, rather than human-readable, form

  `-l`: Aggregate per line rather than per function